dreamineering/dreamineering/README.md

 [Games](https://mm.dreamineering.com/docs/culture/games/) will provide the abstraction layer focuses attention to [coordinate intention](https://mm.dreamineering.com/docs/progress).

 Our lives become a product of the five people we (invest) spend the most time with.
 By 30 most people become plastic in their way of reasoning how the world works.
-Today's five year old can choose any agent based on zone of proximal development on any subject to be their educator, in two years time these 7 year olds the will better adapted to how the world operates than most of the population over the age of 30.
+Today's five year olds can choose any agent to be their educator, in two years time these crypto+ai native 7 year olds the will better adapted to how the world operates than almost the entier population over the age of 30.
+And yet they will still control vast majority of wealth and continue to prefer real life encounters over being slaves to their phones.

-Waiho kia patai ana, he kaha ui te kaha.

 ## Progress